Mingtiandi

 29 Media Circle, better known as ALICE@Mediapolis, is a portfolio highlight (Image: Boustead)

-Bombs dropping in Tehran are causing shockwaves in Singapore as worried investors drove down equity prices for a long-planned Singapore REIT in its first day of trading.
+Bombs dropping in Tehran are causing shockwaves in Singapore as worried investors drove down the equity price for a long-planned Singapore REIT in its first day of trading.

 Units in UI Boustead REIT, a listed trust backed by Macquarie Asset Management fell by 8.52 percent in their first day of trading on the SGX to settle at S$0.81 ($0.63) each at closing, after starting Thursday at S$0.805.
 The Straits Times Index declined 0.17 percent on Thursday.

 UI Boustead REIT raised approximately S$973.6 million ($762 million) from the IPO, with cornerstone investors having subscribed to 429,181,800 units which attracted S$377.7 million in capital.
-After pricing the shares at S$0.88 in the offering, the placement tranche was 3.3 times subscribed and the public offer was 2.9 times subscribed, according to a statement from the trust’s manager.
+The REIT’s debut is the largest for a real estate trust on the SGX since July last year, and is expected to be the biggest on the exchange this year.
+After pricing its units at S$0.88 in the offering, the placement tranche was 3.3 times subscribed and the public offer was 2.9 times subscribed, according to a statement from the trust’s manager.

 Analysts speculated that risks from the latest Gulf war may have unsettled some early investors in the REIT, with more than 102 million units in UI Boustead REIT changing hands between the start of trading at 2:00 PM and the closing bell on Thursday – equivalent to 7.5 percent of the trust’s total equity.